DOD-101/Dots/README.md

 ***There is a good chance this is still missing some.
 Please make me aware of any you come across via an Issue.***

 ## Usage
-1. Download all necessary packages.
+1. Download all necessary packages & GNU Stow.
-2. Determine which color theme you prefer (I highly recommend blue)
+2. Determine which color theme you prefer (only have one choice rn)
 3. Run ```stow -t ~ -S .``` in the appropriate directory.
 To undo this again run ```stow -t ~ -D .```
 4. (optional/recommended) Run the above command again in the shared dir, if you wish to include those in your config as well.
 5. (optional/strongly recommended) Make any changes you desire.